DaliaVazquez/ap-labs/challenges/snakes/pro/SNAKES.md

 # Snakes Game

-Concurrent Snake Game in go.
+Snake Game in go that permit to choose the number of enemies and the number of mouses in it.

 ## Technical Requirements
 - Install Go